-If you have any questions or concerns regarding these regulations for exporting animals or animal products to a foreign country, you should contact the Veterinary Services service center in the State from which the animals or products will be exported.
+If you have any questions or concerns regarding these regulations for exporting animals to a foreign country, you should contact the Veterinary Services service center in the State from which the animals will be exported.

-Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals, animal products, or to obtain a zoosanitary certificate for an animal product, you should contact the Veterinary Services service centercovering the area from where the product will be exported (or the area in which your office is located).
+Notice: If you have any questions or concerns regarding the procedures and requirements for exporting animals you should contact the Veterinary Services service center covering the area from which the animal will be exported, the area in which your office is located.